Lady in hat looking up at colourful Buddhist prayer flags in Tibet.

 On the road, I try to support the local economy as much as possible.
 I try to achieve this by doing things like:

-• staying at boutique accommodations,
+• staying at locally-owned, boutique accommodations,

 • avoiding entertainment/experiences that are exploitive to animals, nature or the local community,